-Children/Adolescents - Enrollees under the age of 21.
+Children/Adolescents - Enrollees younger than 21.

-Children's Medical Services Network - A primary care case management program for children from birth through age 21 with special health care needs, administered by the Department of Health for physical health services and the Department of Children and Families for behavioral health.
+Children's Medical Services (CMS) Network - A primary care case management program for children from birth through age 21 with special healthcare needs, administered by the Department of Health for physical health services and the Department of Children and Families for behavioral health.

-Children's Medical Services (CMS) Plan - A Medicaid specialty plan for children with chronic conditions operated by the Florida Department of Health's Children's Medical Services Network as specified in s.
+Children's Medical Services Plan - A Medicaid specialty plan for children with chronic conditions operated by the Florida Department of Health's Children's Medical Services Network as specified in s.
 409.974(4), F.S., through a single, statewide contract with the agency that is not subject to the SMMC procurement requirements, or regional plan limits, but must meet all other plan requirements for the MMA program.